r2u-io/documentation/docs/guides/iframe/getting-started.md

 ></iframe>
 ```

-We recommend that you use this properties of the iframe tag to enjoy a better experience:
+We recommend that you use these properties of the iframe tag to enjoy a better experience:

 - `width=100%`
 - `height=100%`